DylanRoan/DylanRoan/README.md

 - 👤 My current work account is [DylanDuarioMVP](https://github.com/DylanDuarioMVP)

-- 👨‍💻 All of my previous projects are available at [my portfolio](https://dylanroan.github.io/dylanroan/portfolio/index.html)
+- 👨‍💻 All of my previous work and freelance projects are available at [my portfolio](https://dylanroan.github.io/dylanroan/portfolio/index.html)

 - 📫 You can contact me on **dylanroanduario@gmail.com**